 Infrequent hikers who don't want to take their phones out on the trail seem to be the target audience for the eTrex 20x: it's rugged, it's water resistant, and it's very reasonably priced, so basically the opposite of most smartphones, and a great value buy for those who don’t want to invest too much but still want decent functionality for their buck.
 While the unit only comes pre-loaded with a base map, you get the full benefit of Garmin's own functionality, including free software Basecamp which lets you plan routes and load them onto the eTrex, and tons of free downloadable topo maps.

 If you'd rather have a smartwatch than a standalone GPS unit, Garmin's military-spec GPS smartwatch is water-resistant and also built to US standards for thermal and shock resistance.
 It accesses GPS, GLONASS and Galileo GPS and features an altimeter, barometer and three-axis electronic compass.
 It's not a dedicated hiking device but it does have a hiking profile alongside its presets for winter sports, swimming and cycling.
 One of the big compromises with wearables is battery life, because of course there's not room for a big battery in there.
-The Garmin does a decent job with a rechargeable battery delivering up to 14 days as a watch and up to 16 hours in GPS mode.
-If this is your only GPS, it might be wise to take a portable charger with you just in case.
+The Garmin does a decent job with a rechargeable battery delivering up to 14 days as a watch and up to 16 hours in GPS mode – although there is a solar version, for those willing to pay more (head to our Garmin Instinct Solar review for more on that).